List of Tracey Takes On... episodes

-The following is an episode guide for Tracey Takes On...
+The following is an episode list for Tracey Takes On...

 Each episode's long sketches are written in bold; those not in bold represent short character monologues.

-"Cut sketches" are those sketches (or monologues) which were either filmed and ended up on the cutting room floor, or sketches or monologues which were written but ultimately discarded before filming commenced.
-These cut sketches (or monologues) have been confirmed by a variety of outlets: official web sites, press releases, series scripts, as well as the Library of Congress.
+"Cut sketches" are those sketches (or monologues) that were either filmed and ended up on the cutting room floor, or sketches or monologues that were written but ultimately discarded before filming commenced.
+These cut sketches (or monologues) have been confirmed by a variety of outlets: official websites, press releases, series scripts, and the Library of Congress.